Blog

 This article from Very Law explains when false online reviews may be legally actionable under Pennsylvania defamation law.
 It outlines how to distinguish between opinion and harmful falsehood, steps to take if targeted, and how a defamation lawsuit works.
 It emphasizes consulting an attorney before acting to protect your reputation effectively.

-Read Article- Civil Litigation
+Read Article- Consumer

 Read Article